 - The defendant acted negligently by driving in a careless or reckless manner.
 Some common types of negligent driving include:

 - Changing lanes without looking for other vehicles

 - Failure to yield to other vehicles.

 - The defendant caused the crash.
 We may prove the defendant was texting and driving.
 Or learn another reason that distracted him and caused him to run into the back of your vehicle

-Our Atlanta car accident attorney at the Bader Law Firm handles your case by first collecting all available evidence.
+Our Atlanta car accident attorney at Bader Scott Injury Lawyers handles your case by first collecting all available evidence.
 This enables us to build a claim that proves the other party’s negligence and fault.

 Collected evidence of fault may include:

 - Police reports